cerb/cerb.github.io/_guides/api/configure-plugin.md

 ---
-title: "Configure the Web Services API plugin"
+title: "Configure the REST API plugin"
-excerpt:
+excerpt: The REST API plugin provides the ability to remote control Cerb from other apps and services.
 layout: integration
 topic: API
 jumbotron:
-  title: Configure the Web Services API plugin
+  title: Configure the REST API plugin
   tagline: ""
   breadcrumbs:
   -